Kateřina Mrázová (ice hockey)

-Kateřina Mrázová (born 19 October 1992) is a Czech ice hockey forward and member of the Czech national team, currently playing in the Premier Hockey Federation (PHF) with the Connecticut Whale.
+Kateřina Mrázová (born 19 October 1992) is a Czech professional ice hockey forward for the Ottawa Charge of the Professional Women's Hockey League (PWHL) and a member of the Czech Republic women's national ice hockey team.
 Known for her stickhandling skill, she was the first European player to win the Clarkson Cup, winning the championship with the Boston Blades in 2013, and the first Czech player to score a goal in the National Women's Hockey League (NWHL; renamed PHF in 2021).

 Playing career

 Her first season in the Canadian Women's Hockey League (CWHL) was in 2012–13.
 She played with the Boston Blades under the direction of head coach Digit Murphy and was used as a defensive forward.
 She contributed to the Blades' first regular season title and helped them secure the 2013 Clarkson Cup.
 She was the first European to win the coveted trophy.

 After her rookie CWHL season, she left the league to play college ice hockey with the Minnesota Duluth Bulldogs women's ice hockey program in the Western Collegiate Hockey Association (WCHA) conference of the NCAA Division I. She stayed with the program for five seasons, though a knee injury kept her from playing for the entire 2015–16 season.
 Across 117 games, she scored 75 points and was named to the 2016–17 WCHA All-Academic Team.

 On 11 July 2018, Mrázová returned to professional hockey and signed a contract with the Connecticut Whale of the NWHL.
 Along with Denisa Křížová, she was one of the first two Czech players to play in the NWHL and became the first Czech player to pick up a point.
 She logged 12 points in 15 games in the 2018–19 season with the Whale.
 On 20 October 2018, she scored the Whale's first power-play goal since mid-February 2018.

-She played one year in the NWHL before returning to Europe to sign with Brynäs IF of the SDHL.
-She scored 51 points in 34 games in her debut SDHL season, the fourth leading scorer in the league and top of the league in assists, and added another 10 points in 5 playoff games as Brynäs were defeated by Luleå HF/MSSK in the semi-finals.
+She played one year in the NWHL before returning to Europe to sign with Brynäs IF Dam of the Swedish Women's Hockey League (SDHL).
+She scored 51 points in 34 games in her debut SDHL season, the fourth leading scorer in the SDHL and top of the league in assists, and added another 10 points in five playoff games as Brynäs were defeated by Luleå HF/MSSK in the semi-finals.
+She would play three seasons with Brynäs before returning to Connecticut for the 2022-23 season.

+Mrázová was drafted in the eighth round of the 2023 PWHL Draft by PWHL Ottawa.
+During the 2023–24 season she recorded six goals and 12 assists in 23 games.
+Her 18 points tied for ninth in PWHL scoring.
+On 20 June 2024, she signed a two-year contract extension with Ottawa.